dcao/website/content/posts/elba-3-pub/index.md

 - `elba repl` doesn't work due to the inability to add multiple source paths
 - Doc generation doesn't work
-- Library codegen doesn't work
+- Codegen doesn't work (i.e. you can't build binaries)

 This release also lays the groundwork for more robust Idris 2 support in the future.
 For instance, this release has added the concept of a